This article will discuss trees, binary search trees and algorithms related to these data structures.

 Trees, including binary search trees, are data structures that are often more useful and more efficient in storage, lookup, sorting and/or determining the order of objects compared to non-tree-based data structures (lists, etc).
 Using these tree-based data structures can often be the way to go in tackling certain problems or to implement certain algorithms.

-The source code for the algorithms discussed in this port is available at: https://github.com/daank94/TreeAlgorithms
+The source code for the algorithms discussed in this post is available at: https://github.com/daank94/TreeAlgorithms